Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Northwestern picks up more than 327.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Wildcats have turned the ball over eight times this season, two more turnovers than the Cornhuskers have forced (6).
+- This season the Wildcats have turned the ball over eight times, two more than the Cornhuskers' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.